Coffee is one of the most popular drinks in the world.

 To understand why these headaches happen, the first thing to note is that caffeine has cerebral vasoconstriction properties.
-In plain English, this means that caffeine consumption causes the blood vessels in our brain to narrow (6).
+In plain English, this means that caffeine consumption causes the blood vessels in our brains to narrow (6).

 However, tolerance to caffeine happens quickly through the upregulation of available adenosine receptors.
 In turn, this has a compensatory effect and promotes vasodilation (widening of the blood vessels) (7).